 Chinese consumers spend a significant amount of time online reviewing products and often base their purchasing decisions on recommendations from family and friends.
 China’s e-commerce platforms are increasingly influential in impacting consumer purchases by providing a platform for the beauty community to share shopping and product experiences.
 For example, according to a Daxue Consulting study, the social media and e-commerce platform Xiaohongshu (Little Red Book) has attracted over 200 million users.
 These users, who are predominantly female and under 26, fit into the target demographic for imported cosmetic product sales.
-Among online channels, live streaming has rapidly grown into a major sales platform for cosmetics, which are often marketed to smartphone-savvy consumers who shop via this method.
+Among online channels, livestreaming has rapidly grown into a major sales platform for cosmetics, which are often marketed to the smartphone-savvy consumers who shop via this method.
 Livestreaming, which doubled its market share from 2019 to 2020 and now makes up roughly 10% of Chinese e-commerce, will be an integral part of any successful multi-channel sales strategy.
 Many brands find less barriers when selling through online channels, as regulations differ from those for products sold in traditional storefronts.

 Challenges and Barriers

 China’s regulatory environment can be challenging for foreign companies to navigate, with many barriers to entry.
 All cosmetics products sold through traditional channels must be approved by the National Medical Products Administration (NMPA).
 Even if the product has already been tested overseas, it still must be tested in one of China’s NMPA-designated testing facilities before it can be sold in Chinese stores.